 APEX 20KC devices are configured at system power-up with data stored in an Altera serial configuration device or provided by a system controller.
-Altera offers in-system programmability (ISP)-capable EPC16, EPC8, EPC4, EPC2, and EPC1 configuration devices, which configure APEX 20KC devices via a serial data stream.
+Altera offers in-system programmability (ISP)-capable EPC16, EPC8, EPC4, EPC2, and EPC1 configuration devices and one-time programmable (OTP) EPC1 configuration devices, which configure APEX 20KC devices via a serial data stream.
 Moreover, APEX 20KC devices contain an optimized interface that permits microprocessors to configure APEX 20KC devices serially or in parallel, and synchronously or asynchronously.
 The interface also enables microprocessors to treat APEX 20KC devices as memory and configure the device by writing to a virtual memory location, making reconfiguration easy.

 After an APEX 20KC device has been configured, it can be reconfigured in-circuit by resetting the device and loading new data.
 Real-time changes can be made during system operation, enabling innovative reconfigurable computing applications.